Downeast EV Guide

 Much Lower Emissions … or powered by the Sun!

 EVs run on batteries and produce zero emissions on the road.
 Of course, charging batteries does require electricity.
-But, Maine’s electric grid has a strong mix of renewable sources like hydro and biomass, so the environmental impact and emissions associated with driving EVs here are much lower than average.
+But, Maine’s electric grid has a strong mix of renewable sources like wind, hydro and biomass, so the environmental impact and emissions associated with driving EVs here are much lower than average.
 A Maine Chevy Bolt produces only 1/4 of the carbon emissions of the average gas vehicle.
 When charged by nine solar panels per 10,000 miles, you’ll be powered by the sun!

 Improved Ride Quality